DFE-Digital/early-years-foundation-recovery/docs/DATABASE_CONNECTION.md

 - Staging environment does not yet have a Bastion configured; use WebSSH or request infrastructure changes.
 - Always keep both Bastion and SSH tunnels open while connected.
-- TablePlus is recommended for macOS users as it handles SSH tunneling natively.
+- Postico is recommended for macOS users because it supports built-in SSH tunneling.
 - For security, store credentials securely (e.g., in macOS Keychain) rather than plain text.